 The Disability Inclusion Fund (DIF) supports U.S.-based groups led by people with disabilities, disabled people of color, disabled queer and trans folks, building a more liberatory world free from ableism.
 The Fund is supported by donors including the Presidents’ Council on Disability Inclusion in Philanthropy, which is comprised of foundation presidents who are committed to disability inclusion..

 The Disability Inclusion Fund utilizes a participatory grantmaking process.
-All grantees will be selected by a grantmaking committee composed of majority disability advocates and invited funders.
+All grantees will be selected by a grantmaking committee composed of a majority of disability advocates and invited funders.

 All funding will be aligned with the Disability Inclusion Fund’s guiding values: